Cenovus Energy Inc. (CVE) Shares Soar Above 1-Year High

-Cenovus Energy Inc. (NYSE: CVE) has experienced a rise in its stock price by 3.05 compared to its previous closing price of 16.04.
-However, the company has seen a fall of -0.72% in its stock price over the last five trading days.
+The stock price of Cenovus Energy Inc. (NYSE: CVE) has surged by 2.03 when compared to previous closing price of 16.98, but the company has seen a 4.81% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Cenovus Energy Inc. (NYSE: CVE) Right Now?

-Cenovus Energy Inc. (NYSE: CVE) has a price-to-earnings ratio of 8.01x that is above its average ratio.
-Additionally, the 36-month beta value for CVE is 2.24.
+The price-to-earnings ratio for Cenovus Energy Inc. (NYSE: CVE) is above average at 8.28x.
+The 36-month beta value for CVE is also noteworthy at 2.22.
 There are mixed opinions on the stock, with 15 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023